Alexey Okladnikov

 In 1945 Okladnikov examined the remains of a Russian polar expedition base left in 1617 in the Faddey Islands off the north-eastern coast of the Taymyr Peninsula, where he also made other discoveries.

 He is the author of the Summary on the History of Ancient Society and the Ancient Culture of Paleolitic and Neolithic Art, the History of Siberia, the Far East and the Far North.

 The museum of Khabarovsk is named the "Okladnikov Museum" in his honour.

+Family

+Wife — archaeologist and artist V. D. Zaporozhskaya (1910–1985);

+Daughter — Elena Alekseevna Okladnikova (b.
+1951), ethnographer, professor at Saint Petersburg State University.